|

 Distributing Oils

-Your scalp naturally produces oil that keeps your roots and strands nourished.
+Your scalp naturally produces oil that nourishes your roots and strands.

-You’ll notice from regular brushing that your hair will look shinier and feel softer because your scalp oils are easily nourishing your strands.
+You’ll notice that regular brushing makes your hair look shinier and feel softer because your scalp oils are more easily nourishing your strands.

 You don’t want to strip natural oils from the scalp because it can increase oil production or cause breakage.